synapsecns/synapse-contracts/contracts/vault/Bridge.md

 ## Modifiers

-1. `onlyRole(NODEGROUP_ROLE)` makes sure that only accounts from Node Group are allowed to submit Bridge In transactions.
+1. `onlyRole(NODEGROUP_ROLE)` makes sure that only accounts from Node Group are allowed to submit _Bridge In transactions_.
-2. `nonReentrant` prevents reentrancy attacks
+2. `nonReentrant` prevents reentrancy attacks.
 3. `whenNotPaused` leaves the ability to pause the `Bridge` if needed.
 4. `bridgeInTx(amount, fee, to)` checks whether `amount > fee`, proceeds to fulfill bridging in, then does a gas drop.